OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Comparison of New Results With Past Surveys Tuning of Relationship

 The apparent trend between accretion rate and the residuals about our best fit $R-L$ relationships is a projection of the luminosity dependence onto the log-accretion rate axis, rather than an independent axis of variability.
 For a fixed luminosity, higher than average lags will give higher masses, which will give lower accretion rates, producing an apparent anti-correlation between the two.

 There is the possibility that the lack of predictive power comes from a strong correlation between luminosity and velocity dispersion in our sample: if we only probe a narrow band of $L-V$ space, the two parameters become degenerate in our fitting.
-We can rule this out by examining the correlation between luminosity and velocity (Fig.~\ref{fig:Luminosity-Velocity}).
+We can rule this out by examining the correlation between luminosity and velocity (Figure~\ref{fig:Luminosity-Velocity}).
 We find that this correlation is weak, and is not consistent between lines.
 Table \ref{tab:lum-vel-summary} notes an extremely shallow scaling index between luminosity and velocity dispersion for all lines, indicating that our sampling of the two parameters is sufficiently uncorrelated.

 We note that this lack of predictive power in velocity is in contrast to the findings of the SEAMBH collaboration, \citep{HBETA_Du_2016, HBETA_Du_2018, HBETA_Hu_2021} who find that higher accretion rates (derived from higher velocities) is associated with lower lags.
-Our results here do not necessarily contradict their findings: we do not include their data in these fits specifically because their highly accreting sources produce statistically lower \hbeta lags (see Section~\ref{sec: res-RL-Hbeta}), nor do we use their critical threshold of accretion rate.
+Our results here do not necessarily contradict their findings, this analysis is for our primary data group which does not include their data specifically because their highly accreting sources produce statistically lower \hbeta lags (see Section~\ref{sec: res-RL-Hbeta}), and we use a different functional form for the accretion dependence in place of their use of a critical accretion rate threshold.
 Our fit only demonstrates that line width / accretion rate does not serve to explain the residuals about our best fits.
 It is also worth noting that different data sources have non-uniform approaches to measuring these line widths, and unlike the lag parameter we make no attempt to account for these differences in analysis.